 Where should I put my food scraps bin at the kerb?

 Each of your bins is picked up by a different truck.
 To help drivers see your smaller food scraps bin, please place it on the side of bigger wheelie bins that will be seen when the driver is approaching your property and at least 30cm away from wheelie bins.
 Do not place the food scraps bin on top of, behind or between other bins.
+Once it’s been emptied, on windy days your bin may be placed on its side at the kerb.

 Will my food scraps bin smell?